Tom-PIT/Connected.Docs/en/Sales/Views/SalesOrderDetails.md

 # Sales order details

-The **Sales order details** view provides an aggregated list of all sales order items across all sales orders.
+The Sales order details view provides an aggregated list of all order items from outgoing [**sales order**](../Documents/SalesOrders.md) documents.
 Instead of showing documents, this view shows **individual order lines**, allowing you to monitor deliveries, quantities, and outstanding obligations.

 This view is analytical only — it does **not** create or change sales orders.